Current Site Visitors

 Submit Your Expense Reports

 You can now electronically submit your completed, signed expense report and receipts.
-Completed materials should be sent via email directly to our finance team in the Office of Program Consultation and Accreditation at AccreditationTravel@apa.org.
+Completed materials should be sent via email directly to our finance team in the Office of Program Consultation and Accreditation (OPCA) at AccreditationTravel@apa.org .

-If you have any expense-related questions, please contact the finance team via e-mail or at (202) 336-5979.
+If you have any expense-related questions, please contact the finance team at AccreditationTravel@apa.org or (202) 336-5979.

 Understanding Roles and Responsibilities